TMLP-Team/WX-Configuration-Backups/README.md

 - /data/user/0/com.tencent.mm/files/wx6_2.44/
 - /sdcard/Android/data/com.tencent.mm/files/WechatXposed/BACKUP/BACKUP_MODULE/wx6_2.44/

+In addition, if the WeChat you are using is in a multi-user system, please replace 0 in the directory /data/user/0/com.tencent.mm/files/ in the above operations with your user ID, such as 999.

 ### FKZ_WX_DATA

 If you used the WechatXposed plugin before, the WechatXposed plugin can work after importing only the core files.